 2. Keep it brief

-Explain your problem in 140 characters.
+Explain your problem in no more than 280 characters, including spaces.
 It can be a challenge.
 But the essence of it can always be boiled down.
 Resist writing a string of tweets.
 One strong message is more likely to be retweeted.

 3. Keep it factual